Examples of the Import Filter at work:

 - And then there was Bush, a London band who were popular in the States but never made it in their home country.
 While Oasis were trying to crack America and being promoted as "the new Bush", Bush were trying to crack Britain and being promoted as "the next Oasis"...

 - Todd in the Shadows feels that this is the reason why Americans have such a high opinion of British pop music.
 He admits that, when it's good (like The Beatles, Ellie Goulding, or Adele), it rivals anything America has to offer.
-However, he also feels that, as bad as Americans think they have it with their own awful pop music, at least they never had to suffer through the Cheeky Girls, Crazy Frog, Jedward, or the slew of X-Factor runners-up (at least, those not named One Direction).
+However, he also feels that, as bad as Americans think they have it with their own awful pop music, at least they never had to suffer through the Cheeky Girls, Crazy Frog, Jedward, or the slew of X-Factor runners-up (at least, those not named One Direction, Olly Murs, or Cher Lloyd).

-- Due to Canadian Content regulations, the Canadian music scene is actually HUGE.
-There are some pretty big labels pumping out artists in music hub cities such as Montreal, Vancouver, Toronto, or (surprisingly to many easterners) Calgary.
-However, ask anyone outside of Canada to name a Canadian artist and their answer is inevitably "Justin Bieber and... uh... that that Titanic song chick"
+- Due to Canadian Content regulations and heavy government investment in the arts, the Canadian music scene is huge, punching well above its weight for a nation of only 35 million people.
+There are some pretty big labels pumping out artists in music hub cities such as Montreal, Vancouver, Toronto, and (surprisingly to many easterners) Calgary.
+However, ask anyone outside of Canada to name a Canadian artist, and their answer is inevitably "Bieber, Avril, Shania, Nickelback, Drake, and... uh... that Titanic song chick".

 - In American indie circles, however, Canada gets quite a lot of respect, with some of the genre's biggest artists, such as Feist, Broken Social Scene, and Arcade Fire, being Canadian (along with other, less mainstream indie artists).